AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 ### Using delivery alerting

 The Delivery alerting feature is an alert management system that enables a group of users to automatically receive notifications containing information on the execution of their deliveries.
-For more information, refer to [delivery alerting](../../sending/using/receiving-alerts-when-failures-happen.md).
+For more information, refer to [Delivery alerting](../../sending/using/receiving-alerts-when-failures-happen.md).